Lent for Kids

 • Maundy Thursday: Nail the Death piñata to the cross.

-• Good Friday: Use swords to break the piñatas off the cross and break them apart.
+• Good Friday: Use the swords to break the piñatas off the cross.

-• Banish the piñata remnants to imprisonment in the garage.
+• Banish the piñata remnants to imprisonment in the garage until Ascension Day.

 • There is no candy inside these piñatas.
-Destroying sin isn’t always a pleasant task.
+Fighting sin isn’t always an immediately pleasant task.

 • Where is Jesus?
 Remind kids that Jesus became sin for us when he was nailed to the cross, and God gave Him the penalty that our sins deserve.